HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 Compression level is a parameter given to the encoder adjusting the amount of effort the encoder is applying to find redundancy in the input, to consequently achieve higher compression density.

 Brotli encoding allows compression levels from 0 to 11, while Gzip uses levels 1 to 9.
-On top of that, the Zopfli compressor provides a higher level of compression for Gzip, indicated `opt` in the graph below.
+Higher levels can be achieved for Gzip as well, with a tool such as Zopfli.
+This is indicated as `opt` in the graph below.
 A higher compression level results in slower compression, but does not substantially affect the decompression speed, even making it slightly faster.

 We used the HTTPArchive `summary_response_bodies` data table to analyze the compression levels currently used on the web.
 This is estimated by re-compressing the responses with different compression level settings and taking the closest actual size, based on around 14000 compressed responses that used Brotli, and 14000 that used Gzip.